HeatherAn/recommended-coding-practices/12-Cloning-and-Forking.md

 ```
 cd /c/Users/your_user_name/Documents/
-git clone ssh_key
+git clone ssh_url
 ```

-The `ssh_key` will be of the form `git@github.com:<your_Github_user_name>/Project_X.git`.
+The `ssh_url` will be of the form `git@github.com:<your_Github_user_name>/Project_X.git`.
 The **Project_X** repository will be cloned to `/c/Users/your_user_name/Documents/Project_X/`.

 ### Keep in mind

 - You will be able to see the history of commits (e.g. with `git log --oneline`) up to the point you cloned it.
 You will not have the commits there may be after that point in time.
 - You can clone any public Github repository.
-- You can clone only private Github repositories to which you have been invited to participate as a **Member**.
+- You can clone only private Github repositories to which you have been invited to participate as a **Member** (or that you own).
-- When cloning a repository with `git clone`, Git defines as **origin** the repository with the `ssh_key` you provided, but you will not be able to **push** changes to that *remote* unless you have the permission to do so.
+- When cloning a repository with `git clone`, Git defines as **origin** the repository with the `ssh_url` you provided, but you will not be able to **push** changes to that *remote* unless you have the permission to do so.

 ## Forking

 Whenever you would like to contribute to an existing Github repository, usually authors will ask you to **create an issue first**; then **fork** their repo; work on whatever you want to contribute; and do a **pull request**.
 The authors can then review your contribution and see whether they want to integrate it into their repo or not.
 This is usually the process in which you would use the **forks**.
 In this section we will exemplify how to use forks within this scenario.
-But of course, **always check first the contribution guidelines of the repository**.
+But of course, **always check first the contribution guidelines of the repository you want to contribute to**.

 ### Create an issue first